DHRI-Curriculum/intro-python-workshop/sections/types.md

 ## What's the deal with type()?

 `type()` is a function.
-You can think of functions in Python in a few different ways:
+You can think of functions in Python in a couple of different ways:

 1. A way of doing something in Python.
+A way of taking an input, transforming that input, and returning an output.
+The input goes in the parentheses `()`.

 2. A way of saving some code for reuse.
-3. A way of taking an input, transforming that input, and returning an output.
-The input goes in the parentheses `()`.
+After creating a function, you can make it run whenever you need it.

-These are all valid ways of thinking about functions.
+These are valid ways of thinking about functions.
 We'll be learning more about functions in later sections.

 [<<< Previous](repl.md) | [Next >>>](variables.md)